 The names of the five districts of the ancient Greek city still survive in the five areas of modern Syracuse: Ortigia, Acradina, Neapolis, Tyche and Epipolis.
-The island of Ortigia, where the Mediterranean Center is located, is the city’s historical heart.
+The island of Ortigia, where the Arcadia Sicily Center is located, is the city’s historical heart.

 A sense of continuity from the period of antiquity and the mythological themes that dominated that epoch are two of the most evocative aspects of this otherwise modern city.
 Temples, castles, fountains, amphitheatres, piazzas and palazzos, all awash in the light and air of the surrounding sea, paint history in bright and living color.

 You will discover throughout your semester that the history of Syracuse is one of conquest and adaptation.
 Eventually gaining prestige as one of the most important cities of ancient times, Syracuse was ruled successively by Romans, Arabs, Normans, and both the Spanish and French royal houses.
 Despite successful trade, and cultural and artistic innovation, Syracuse endured both pestilence and plague, as well as two major earthquakes during the 16th and 17th centuries.
 As a result, much of the city was rebuilt, once again modified by the influences that surrounded it.